What is a speech delay and how we can help

 The Importance of Early Intervention

 Just as a gardener tends to a delicate seedling, early intervention is the nurturing touch that can make a world of difference in a child’s linguistic journey.
+Actively supporting a child’s speech development is crucial, as it lays the foundation for effective communication skills.
 Recognising the signs of speech delay and taking proactive steps can pave the way for a brighter, more expressive future.

 Speech Therapy: